Skip to content

 Useful Interface Elements

-• Worn items/equipment - useful to ensure correct gear is being worn, unequip armour for certain situations, activate your pocket slot items, etc.
+Worn equipment - useful to ensure correct gear is being worn, unequip armour for certain situations, activate your pocket slot items, etc

 Creating A Good Interface

 Keeping in mind the important elements of a good interface, we can use the earlier one as a reference and modify it into a layout more suitable for PvM and general gameplay.
-We'll do this in two broad steps - bringing into view and arranging important menus, and then using the advanced layout options to customise the interface further.
+We'll do this in two broad steps - bringing into view and arranging important menus, and then using the edit layout mode to customise the interface further.
 Any minor tweaks or changes can be made afterwards with ease.
+Almost every interface element can be found by hovering the ribbon categories.

 Note: This is only an example to demonstrate how to create an interface, but it is ultimately up to personal preference.